 - Heat the olive oil in a large pot over medium heat.

-- Pour in the diced or pureed tomatoes, stirring well to integrate the tomato paste mixture with the tomatoes.
+- Pour in the pureed tomatoes, stirring well to integrate the tomato paste mixture with the tomatoes.
 Let this mixture cook for 5 minutes to allow the flavors to meld together.

 - Pour in the water or your choice of broth.
 Increase the heat and bring the mixture to a boil.

-- Once boiling, reduce the heat to a simmer and stir in the orzo.
+- Once boiling, reduce the heat to a simmer and stir in the orzo and chopped parsley.
 Allow the soup to simmer for about 10-15 minutes or until the orzo is tender.

 - Remember to stir the soup occasionally while it is simmering to prevent the orzo from sticking to the bottom of the pot.